-Lenders offer private loan programs with different rates, fees, repayment terms, and approval requirements.
+Private Lenders offer private loan programs with different rates, fees, repayment terms and approval requirements.
 We suggest that you carefully review each program to compare the terms and conditions before deciding which alternative loan may be appropriate for your needs.
-The lenders listed are those most utilized at Wheelock.
-Links are provided to the various lender websites.
-The application process is completed directly through the lender websites linked below.
+The lenders listed below are those most utilized at Wheelock.
+The application process is completed directly through the ELM Select Link below.

 Federal and State Regulations require borrowers of Federal Stafford loans, Federal Graduate PLUS loans, and Federal TEACH grants who are no longer enrolled at least half-time to complete federally mandated exit counseling as soon as they cease enrollment.
 This is a federal regulation and applies to all students who have graduated, officially withdrawn, dropped below half-time enrollment, transferred to another institution, or simply ceased enrollment at Wheelock College.
 While you may have been required to complete exit counseling in the past, but federal regulations require that you complete exit counseling every time you meet one of the above conditions.
 The purpose of this counseling is to help you to understand your rights and obligations as a student loan borrower.

 The Student Accounting office sends out notifications by email and by mail to describe the exit counseling requirements and procedures to graduating seniors, and students moving on to graduate school, leaving the College, and students who drop below half-time enrollment.
 Student borrowers must complete exit counseling to obtain an official transcript, participate in commencement or to obtain your diploma from the Wheelock College Registrar's office.
 The Financial Aid Office receives results of exit counseling weekly.
 Official transcripts may be released only after results are received.